Home Compare GPN vs WKL.AS

 Global Payments vs Wolters Kluwer N.V.: Which Stock Looks Stronger in 2026?

-Wolters Kluwer holds the cleaner structural position, with the lead spread across profitability and growth.
-Global Payments does not offset that deficit through any equally strong structural edge elsewhere.
+Wolters Kluwer holds the cleaner structural position, with the lead spread across profitability and stability.
+Global Payments still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON